 There are not many cities in the world that can as proud as Split to have almost two millennium of history.
 The difference is that this history is not just in some scribbled notes, but fully evident in today’s Split.
 Read more about Diocletian on Wikipedia!

 There are many ways describing how to start visiting Diocletian palace.
-It does not matter how you are arriving in Split, by bus, train, ferry or plain, of even if you’re just passing through on your way to some nearby islands.
+It does not matter how you are arriving in Split, by bus, train, ferry or airplane, of even if you’re just passing through on your way to some nearby islands.
 If you (as I hope you do) decide to stay in Split for a couple of days, the first place you will likely find yourself in will be Split’s Riva, front shore promenade.

 Start in the morning…